tomeryeh/demo/tournament/tutorial.md

 **Kuzzle Tournament** is a multiplayer combat game running in web browsers.

-This is an advanced tutorial, meant to only explain these specific features of Kuzzle:
+This is an advanced tutorial, meant to only explain these specific Kuzzle features:

 * How to setup an application server working in pair with Kuzzle
 * How to handle client disconnections